gramener/gramex/gramex/apps/guide/pptxhandler/README.md

 - `target:` optional.
 Path where output / target PPTX is saved.
   If None, `pptgen` returns the Presentation object.
 - `data:` optional dataset or a dictionary.
 This is described below.
 - `only:` Accepts slide number or list of slide numbers starting from 1.
 If defined, in output presentation only selected slides will be available.
-Suppose there are 10 slides in a presentation but user has defined `1` under `only` section then only slide number 1 will be available in output, similarilly slide number 1 and 2 will be available in output presentation if `only: [1, 2]`.
+Suppose there are 10 slides in a presentation but user has defined `1` under `only` section then only slide number 1 will be available in output, similarly slide number 1 and 2 will be available in output presentation if `only: [1, 2]`.
 - `register:` Optional to register any new custom commands to pptgen.
 It accepts a function which accepts three parameter `shape`, `spec`, and `data`.
 Available `immutable` commands in pptgen are `css`, `text`, `image`, `chart`, `table`, `sankey`, `bullet`, `replace`, `treemap`, `heatgrid` and `calendarmap`.
 - All other keys are treated as rules that are described below.